mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 Now we need to create a method that will load next page, previous page or a selected page.

-In **pageChangeHandle** method before loading new articles we change the **currentPage** value depending on a property passed to the method and fetch the data respective to a specific page from the API.
+In **pageChangeHandle** method, before loading new articles, we change the **currentPage** value depending on a property passed to the method and fetch the data respective to a specific page from the API.
 Upon receiving new data we replace the existing **articles** array with the fresh data containing new page of articles.

 ```js
 //ArticlesList.vue